-On a recent trip exploring and wandering the lovely streets of Istanbul, stops for tea and coffee are inevitable, resting to re-charge the batteries and soak in the surrounding atmosphere and sights of a bustling city steeped in history and culture!
+Exploring and wandering the wonderful streets of Istanbul, tea and coffee stops are inevitable.
+Recharging the batteries and soaking up the atmosphere of a bustling city steeped in history and culture.
 Istanbul is a busy city all year round… literally heaving with people!
-Entering one of the many cafes, I noticed scribbled on a chalk board hot Salep on the menu and was told… ”we make the best!”
-So ditching the usual Turkish Tea I ordered Salep!
-Who was I to argue whether it was the best, this was my first taste of this very popular Turkish wintertime drink!
+On entering one of the many cafes, and scribbled on a chalk board, I noticed hot Salep on the menu and was told… “we make the best!”
+Ditched the usual Turkish Tea and ordered Salep.
+Who was I to argue whether it was the best, this was my first taste of this very popular Turkish wintertime drink.

-A nice change from drinking a hot chocolate or a winter spiced latte, this hot thickened milky drink (the taste of semolina was the first thing that came to mind) was served with a dusting of cinnamon on top!
-Although a little overly sweet I did enjoy this warming drink and found Salep quite filling… thankfully there was no “would you like that grande or venti” when ordering!
+A nice change from drinking a hot chocolate or a winter spiced latte, this hot thickened milky drink (the taste of semolina was the first thing that came to mind) was served with a dusting of cinnamon on top.
+Although a little overly sweet I did enjoy this warming drink and found Salep quite filling.

 Pure Salep flour is expensive and many use cornflour as a substitute or use a mix of both (both have thickening qualities) and say it tastes like the real thing!
-Some say Salep flour has little or no taste and others say it has a slightly floral taste!
-I can’t say I noted a floral taste when drinking Salep as the cinnamon was the dominant flavour!
-Maybe some Salep drinking experts can enlighten me on the subject!
+Some say Salep flour has little or no taste and others say it has a slightly floral taste.
+Can’t say I noted a floral taste when drinking Salep as the cinnamon was the dominant flavor.
+Maybe some Salep drinking experts can enlighten me on the subject.

-Having purchased a box of flavoured salep/sahlab which contained the ingredients; sahlab, sugar, mastic, rose and orange blossom flavour to try… it turned out way too sweet and overly perfumed for my liking!
+Purchased a box of flavoured salep/sahlab at a local supermarket which contained the ingredients; sahlab, sugar, mastic, rose and orange blossom flavour to try… it turned out way too sweet and overly perfumed for my liking.

 Winter Warming Hot Salep